dsoloha/character-maker/README.md

   ∟ Skills
 ```

-**Note:** Although the classes listed above are all capitalized, it's worth noting that they are referenced with
+**Note:** Although the classes listed above are all capitalized, it is worth noting that they are referenced with
 lowercase notation (e.g. `character.leg.foot` rather than `character.Leg.Foot`).

 ## API Reference